dlang/dlang-bot/README.md

 Send contributing advice message
 ---------------------------------

-For all repos in the `dlang` organization (and `dlang-bots`) Dlang-Bot provides contributing advice on a new PR:
+For all repos in the `dlang` organization Dlang-Bot provides contributing advice on a new PR:

 ![image](https://user-images.githubusercontent.com/4370550/27757092-c237063e-5dfd-11e7-8aab-7e655aea3ac8.png)